Warning: I use slang in this post. Yes, I do know how to properly use the English language to put your mind at ease.

 You would batch the task of searching for jobs on sites like LinkedIn, Monster, or Indeed.
 Do the searching all at once.

 Then, you edit your resume for each job all at once.

-And then you submit your resumes to the jobs all at once.
+And then you submit your resumes to the job listings all at once.

 The purpose of batching like tasks together is that multi-tasking can actually cause you to get less done.

 Concentrating on similar tasks at each moment can help you get things done more efficiently.

 This is a strategy that can totally work at your job, too.

 For instance, in my business, I batch all of my writing tasks together and my editing tasks separately.

 I also batch bookkeeping tasks together and social media tasks together.
 This way I’m not bouncing around, and I can focus on one activity at a time.

 The second element you can add to batching is time blocking.
 (The Pomodoro method, thanks Picky Pincher!)